nuuuwan/news_lk3_data/README.md

 ### Commentary on the cause of the cause of suicide

 *2024-10-09 14:06:00* · [`adaderanasinhalalk`](http://sinhala.adaderana.lk/news/201989) · `si`

+Here's a 200-character summary:

+Professor Mohammed Mahjeh attributes rising suicides to social isolation and declining human connections in modern society.
+He cites excessive mobile phone use as a factor, suggesting it replaces face-to-face interactions and deepens loneliness.

+🟩

 Professor Mohammed Mahjeh, Colombo, says that the determination of human relationships and the isolation of people commit suicide.